proplot-dev/proplot/docs/tutorial3.rst

 Polar projections
 -----------------

-Matplotlib `~matplotlib.projections.PolarAxes` are also integrated with ProPlot, thanks to the `~proplot.axes.PolarAxes` subclass.
-The `~proplot.axes.PolarAxes.format` command permits all sorts of polar axes-specific modifications, including making sector plots, doughnut plots, and changing the positive azimuthal direction.
+Matplotlib polar axes are also integrated with ProPlot, thanks to the `~proplot.axes.PolarAxes` subclass.
+The `~proplot.axes.PolarAxes.format` command permits all sorts of polar axes-specific modifications, including making sector plots, annular plots, and changing the positive azimuthal direction.
 To draw polar axes, just pass e.g. ``proj='polar'`` or ``proj={1:'polar'}`` to `~proplot.subplots.subplots`.